LibreSprite/LibreSprite/INSTALL.md

   * [Skia on Mac OS X](#skia-on-mac-os-x)

 # Platforms

+Remember it's no longer necessary to compile LibreSprite by yourself, you can download the installers [here](https://libresprite.github.io/)

 You should be able to compile LibreSprite successfully on the following
 platforms: